scanabc/testdrive/index.md

 Sebastian concurs: *starting up was surprisingly easy, I've been able to focus on the product 100%.*

-[Listen Mikko's Interview](https://soundcloud.com/user-400350533/rattoradio-interviews-sensorfus-ceo-mikko) from the early days of SensorFu, or follow them in [Medium](https://medium.com/scanabc/sensorfu/home) or in in [Twitter](https://twitter.com/sensorfu)
+[Listen Mikko's Interview](https://soundcloud.com/user-400350533/rattoradio-interviews-sensorfus-ceo-mikko) from the early days of SensorFu, or follow them on [Medium](https://medium.com/scanabc/sensorfu/home) or on [Twitter](https://twitter.com/sensorfu)

 </div>
 <!-- markdownlint-enable MD022-->